Ericeira, Surfing Reserve

 The route following the sea north of Lisbon is one of the most popular tours of the Portuguese coast.
 Along the way there are some great surprises, like Ericeira, a fishing village with a lot of tradition linked to the sea, now recognised as one of the world’s surfing reserves.

 At sea, the daily work of the fishermen is only equalled by the habitual dedication and presence of surfers and bodyboarders, who find here a special refuge.
 The national champion, Tiago Pires, and many other surfers were born here and have made this small village in the municipality of Mafra known.
-It currently hosts world championships such as the ASP World Tour and Quik Silver Pro Portugal.
+It currently hosts world championships such as the WSL World Surf League Tour and Quik Silver Pro Portugal.

 The characteristics of the sea and the coast, where tall cliffs alternate with small sandy coves, the preservation of Mediterranean natural habitats and the surf culture make Ericeira a destination for surfers from around the world.